HarperDB/harperdb-connector/README.md

 ## Overview

 HarperDB is a database that optimizes the data value chain for any size company without sacrificing features, functionality and stability.
 HarperDB is designed with a small footprint that enables an enterprise class database to run on the edge and scale to servers in the cloud.
 HarperDB was founded in Denver, CO with the belief that database architecture can be simple and accessible to everyone.
+To learn more about HarperDB and it's features check out our [documentation](https://docs.harperdb.io/).

 This is an ipm package, which contains one or more reusable assets within the ipm Community.
 The 'package.json' in this repo is a ipm spec's package.json, [here](https://docs.clearblade.com/v/3/6-ipm/spec), which is a superset of npm's package.json spec, [here](https://docs.npmjs.com/files/package.json).